 Section Summary of the main issues raised Methodology to populate the hierarchy (Stage 4: Populate the hierarchy) Access to green spaces should be given more consideration.
 Methodology to populate the hierarchy (Stage 4: Populate the hierarchy) Views submitted that particular settlements should be in particular tiers of the settlement hierarchy: Adlington should be identified as an infill village.
 Adlington should be identified as a higher order settlement.
 Alderley Edge should be identified as a local service centre.
 Alderley Edge should be identified as a local service centre as a minimum.
 Alderley Edge should be identified as a separate higher tier of local service centres to be a greater focus of development.
 Alderley Edge should be identified as a key service centre.
 Alsager should be identified as a key service centre.
-Alsager could be identified as a key service centre, but acknowledgement of its superior location and characteristics may allow it to take on a more prominent role than other key service centres.
+Alsager could be identified as a key service centre.
+Alsager should be identified as a key service centre.
+Alsager should be identified as a key service centre.
+Alsager should be identified as a key service centre.
+Alsager should be identified as a key service centre.
 Alsager should be identified as a key service centre as a minimum.
 Bollington should be identified as a focus for growth in the hierarchy.
 Broomedge should be identified as a principal town.
 Crewe should be identified as a principal town.
 Crewe should be identified as a principal town.
-Gawsworth (centre) should be identified as an infill village, with the area outside the centre identified as a rural area.
+Gawsworth (centre) should be identified as a local service centre.
 Goostrey should not be identified as a local service centre.
 Goostrey should be identified as a local service centre.
 Goostrey should be identified as a local service centre.
-Goostrey should be identified as a local service centre.
-Handforth should be identified, at least as a key service centre.
+Handforth should be identified as a local service centre.
 Handforth should be identified, at least as a key service centre.

 Section Summary of the main issues raised Holmes Chapel should be identified as a local service centre.
 Holmes Chapel should be identified as a separate higher tier of local service centres to be a greater focus of development.
 Holmes Chapel should be identified as a local service centre as a minimum.
 Holmes Chapel should be identified as a key service centre.
 Knutsford should be identified as a key service centre.
 Macclesfield should be identified as a principal town.
 Nantwich should be identified as a key service centre.
-Nantwich should be identified as a key service centre as a minimum.
+Nantwich should be identified as a key service centre.
+Nantwich should be identified as a local service centre.
+Nantwich should be identified as a local service centre.
 Prestbury should be identified as a local service centre.
 Poynton should be identified as a local service centre.
-Poynton should be identified as a key location for growth.
+Poynton should be identified as a key service centre.
 Sandbach should be identified as a key service centre.
 Shavington should be identified as a local service centre.
-Wardle and Barbridge should be identified as a sustainable/infill village.
-Wilmslow should be identified as a key service centre.
-Wybunbury should be identified as a local service centre.
+Wardle and Barbridge should be identified as a local service centre.
+Wilmslow should be identified as a local service centre.
 Wybunbury should be identified as a local service centre.